lloyd99901/DynmapWebDraw/README.md

 5. **✏️ Draw Your Area**:
    - Once the script is loaded, you'll see a confirmation message: "DynmapWebDraw | ✅ Loaded script."
-   - Click on the Dynmap again to focus it, hover over the first corner of your desired area with your mouse cursor and press the `X` key to save that coordinate.
+   - Click on the Dynmap again to focus it, hover over the first corner of your desired area with your mouse cursor and press the `X` key to save that coordinate or hold down the left mouse button to save multiple coordinates rapidly.
 You should hear a short beep, indicating it has saved that coordinate.
-Press F1 for help.
    - Repeat this for each corner of your desired area.

 6. **💾 Save Coordinates**: